 Root canals are a preferred conservative dental treatment option that can help avoid the need for a tooth extraction.
+They are often recommended in an effort to save the natural tooth from extraction when a dental filing is no longer a suitable option.
 Rockville MD dentist Dr. Sarkarzadeh will make every effort to preserve the integrity and function of the natural smile.
 Root canals can protect the tooth and help to secure the structure of the jaw and bite.
 Root canals remove diseased tissue from the tooth and use a dental crown to stabilize the tooth.

-Contrary to popular belief, root canals are a routine dental procedure, and many patients experience little to no discomfort during treatment.
-Once Dr. Sarkarzadeh removes the diseased tissue, many patients enjoy relief from their pain caused by the infection of the tooth pulp.
+Contrary to popular belief, root canals are a routine dental procedure.
+Most patients experience little to no discomfort during treatment.
+The pain that is associated with root canal therapy is actually from the swelling and inflammation caused by the infection inside the pulp chamber of the tooth.
+Once Dr. Sarkarzadeh removes the diseased tissue from the inside of the tooth, most patients will enjoy relief from their pain caused by the infection of the tooth pulp.

 Friendly staff - excellent place for dental implantsBilly W.